ndlib/marble-blueprints/README.md

 # Requirements
 Before you begin, check that you have the following:
   - A role with permissions to deploy cloudformations.
 In most cases, will require permissions to create IAM roles/policies (see [Permissions Required to Access IAM Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions-required.html))
-  - Ability to manage DNS for your organization to validate certificates (see [Use DNS to Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html))
+  - Ability to manage DNS for your organization to validate certificates (see [Use DNS to Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html)).
+All deployments use SSL and thus require valid certificates.
   - A policy that allows your approvers to approve pipelines (see [Grant Approval Permissions to an IAM User in AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-iam-permissions.html))
   - Must have awscli installed if using the example deploy commands